 2. Memorial Trees or Flowers

 When losing someone they love, people need ways to hang on to their memory, to feel that part of them will always be there.
-Memorial trees and flowers provide just that, in a much more positive, rewarding manner than ash jewelry, memorial plaques, and other sympathy gifts.
+When you plant a tree in memory of loved ones, you’ve created a way for memories to live on.

 Just imagine that, as the years go by, the tree of the flower will broom, add value to the corner where they are planted, and delight the senses of anyone seeing them.
 Since they are delivered boxed, the deceased’s loved one can plant them when they feel ready, wherever they want.